laurakelly1/wall-art-app/README.md

 <h2>Trello board </h2>
 All work and ideas tracked on Trello.
-<a href="https://trello.com/b/OewotNZE/wip">Click here</a> to see the work in progress!
+<a href="https://trello.com/b/OewotNZE/wip" target="_blank">Click here</a> to see the work in progress!

 <h2>API</h2>
-All documentation regarding the Art Institute of Chicago's API that was used in the development of this website can be found <a href="https://api.artic.edu/docs/#introduction">here!</a>
+All documentation regarding the Art Institute of Chicago's API that was used in the development of this website can be found <a href="https://api.artic.edu/docs/#introduction" target="_blank">here!</a>

 <h2>Image sources</h2>
 Room image sourced from: https://unsplash.com